Juice for the Future

 2. Our Current Work: KARUCO SOLAR & STORAGE

 Your donations along with funding from EVS CARES have enabled ETI, KAD, EVS Engineering (MN) and RESCO Solar (TZ( to design and install the KARUCO Solar and Storage System (25KW).
 The 64 panel utility scale system is powering up KARUCO's buildings, water pumps and entrepreneurial campus initiatives.
-You then helped support expansion with KARUCO Solar Street Lights that provide safety and security to the campus.
+You then helped support expansion with KARUCO Solar Street Lights and CCTV that provide safety and security to the campus.
 KARUCO's geographical location is near the equator and the abundance of sunshine makes it a great candidate for solar energy.
 Help ETI continue to expand upon KARUCO Solar.
 Water and power should not be luxuries.

 Be part of the story.